ethereumjs/organization/docs/roadmap.rst

 completed.

-While ``AssemblyScript`` is syntactically compatible with ``(e)WASM`` it will nevertheless take some signifcant high-level work to make this a trusted Ethereum smart contract language.
+While ``AssemblyScript`` is syntactically compatible with ``(e)WASM`` it will nevertheless take some significant high-level work to make this a trusted Ethereum smart contract language.

 Tasks in this regard are: